 Transvaal Avenue consists of 60 existing trees of various species.
-The avenue was opened on 31st August 1900.
-A total of 107 trees were planted at the opening ceremony, and each tree was named for generals in the Boer war battlefields and victories.
-The avenue follows a curved path between the entrance gates at Eligin Street/Walker Street and Devonshire Street.
-An account of the opening ceremony and the construction of the Avenue was published in the Newcastle Morning Herald and Miners Advocate on September 1, 1900, (page 8).
+The Avenue was opened on 31 August 1900.
+A total of 107 trees were planted at the opening ceremony, and each tree was named for generals in the Boer War battlefields and victories.
+The Avenue follows a curved path between the entrance gates at Eligin Street/Walker Street and Devonshire Street.
+An account of the opening ceremony and the construction of the Avenue was published in the Newcastle Morning Herald and Miners Advocate.

 Help us record history by adding to its record.